open-contracting/standard-development-handbook/docs/meta/handbook_style_guide.rst

 When linking to a GitHub resource, use ``HEAD`` instead of a specific branch, tag or commit.

-When linking to the standard’s documentation, use the ``latest`` build instead of a specific version.
+When linking to the standard's documentation, use the ``latest`` build instead of a specific version.

 Structure
 ---------